OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

 * `caps.features` carries namespaced feature flags; unknown flags **MUST** be ignored.
 * `CoverageQuery.expr` follows the boolean grammar in Appendix F.X and MAY filter on profile tokens (`name@MAJOR.*` or `name@MAJOR.MINOR`), topic `type`, and `qos_profile` strings.
 * Responders page large result sets via `next_page_token`; every response **MUST** echo the caller’s `query_id`.

+#### Asset references

+Discovery announcements and manifests share a single `AssetRef` structure composed of URI, media type, integrity hash, and optional `MetaKV` metadata bags.
+AssetRef and MetaKV are normative types for asset referencing in the Discovery profile.

 #### What fields mean (quick reference)
 | Field | Use |